 Tips and techniques to keep you safe when it snows

-No one—with the possible exception of Scandinavian rally drivers—really enjoys driving in snowy, icy winter conditions.
+No one—except for Scandinavian rally drivers—really enjoys driving in snowy, icy winter conditions.
 Even if you are supremely confident in your abilities and those of your vehicle, dealing with poor visibility and variable road conditions during the winter storm season can be stressful.
 And that's before factoring in all the other folks on the road who aren’t as confident as you are!
 We hope you’ll find the following tips helpful as you venture out into the elements this winter.
 Be safe and enjoy the drive!

 Be sure your car is ready for winter.